Are you playing the martyr? As you go through your day, take a look at the things, circumstances and people that are no longer 'working.'

 Trust me you'll be much more likable, approachable and appreciated if you do this.
 Which is the very thing you wanted to achieve in the first place!

-If you are ready to relinquish your martyr role and instead step into a place of true self-empowerment then please feel free to Connect.
+If you are ready to relinquish your martyr role and instead step into a place of true self-empowerment then please feel free to try my Clearing Sessions.
 It would be a pleasure to support you to create a life you love...